From Monge-Ampere equations to envelopes and geodesic rays in the zero temperature limit: From Monge-Ampère equations to psh envelopes

 By the $L^{\infty}-$estimates above $\sup_{X}u_{\beta}-\inf_{X}u_{\beta}$ is uniformly bounded in terms of $\sup_{X}\left|\theta^{n}/dV\right|.$ In particular, letting $\beta\rightarrow\infty$ gives the following a priori estimate for the Laplacian of the envelope $u_{\theta}:$

-where the constant $C$ only depends on an upper bound on $|\theta|_{\omega}.$ Interestingly, the estimate \ref{eq:a priori estimate on curv of env} is essentially of the same form as the one obtained in \cite{b-d}, by a completely different method, in the more general setting of a big class. \end{rem}
+where the constant $C$ only depends on an upper bound on $|\theta|_{\omega}.$ Interestingly, the estimate \ref{eq:a priori estimate on curv of env} is essentially of the same form as the one obtained in \cite{b-d}, in the more general setting of a big class, by a completely different method where the constant $B$ (i.e. the lower bound on the bisectional curvature) arises in the initial step of the proof where the envelope is regularized by the global convolution type operator associated to the exponential flow determined by the Chern connection. \end{rem}